Travel doesn’t have to be expensive.

 Get through airport security and customs faster.
 If you travel more than once/year, sign up for Global Entry with TSA PreCheck.
 You can sign up for both programs with one application process.
 The combined programs cost $100 for five years.
 If you have the Chase or AmEx cards recommended above, you get access to both programs for free.

 Global Entry lets you skip the customs line upon re-entry to the US.
 Instead of standing in line, scan your passport at the kiosk and go home.
 After a fourteen hour flight home, I would pay anything for Global Entry.
 The self-satisfied feeling you get the first time you walk past everyone else on your flight is worth the $100.
+Several of my favorite travel credit cards will reimburse you for this purchase.

 TSA PreCheck gives you access to the expedited security line at select US airports.
 In the PreCheck line, you can leave your electronics and toiletries in your bag and don't have to take off your shoes or jacket.
 PreCheck essentially rolls back security to pre-9/11 levels.
 Empty your pockets and walk through the metal detector.